basbym/gg-concept-shopping-cart/README.md

-# Needs npm version 18 of higher
+# This projet needs npm version 18 of higher

 run in command line:
 `nvm use 18`